Vintage Fashion: Apparel Styles of the 1950s Woman

-The 1950s era was the epitome of fashion.
-Looking good and dressing elegantly was the norm, and every young girl was brought up to recognize style.
+Looking good and dressing elegantly was the norm, and every young girl was brought up to recognize the style.

 Vintage apparel of the 1950s was the formal tailored silhouette look.
-Women always looked so refined and stylish, not only in their full-skirted dresses, or pencil skirt and blouse, but also with their complete look including a long coat, hand gloves, a hat, and a string of pearls.
+Women always looked so refined and stylish, not only in their full-skirted dresses, or pencil skirts and blouses, but also with their accessories and outerwear which include a long coat, waist-cinching belts, hand gloves, hats, and strings of pearls.

 It was a very feminine and stylish era and a woman's figure was meant to be shapely with the curves in the right places, showing distinct hip lines and prominent busts.